valenpe7/numerical_methods/README.md

 All the notebooks are stored in this github repository under the `lectures` directory.
 You may either download all the notebooks as a .zip archive by selecting "Code" and then "Download ZIP", or use `git`:

-1. **Clone** the repository: ``` $> git clone https://github.com/valenpe7/numerical_methods.git ```
+1. Clone the repository: ``` $> git clone https://github.com/valenpe7/numerical_methods.git ```
-2. **Pull** in new changes: ``` $> git pull ```
+2. Pull in new changes: ``` $> git pull ```

 ### How to launch the notebooks:

 After you have installed Anaconda on your computer and obtained the notebooks, you are ready to run the notebook server.
-You can start the notebook server from the command line (using Terminal on MacOS/Linux, Anaconda Prompt on Windows) by running:
+You can start the notebook server from the command line (Terminal on MacOS/Linux, Anaconda Prompt on Windows) by running:
 ```
 jupyter notebook
 ```
 This will print some information about the notebook server in your terminal, including the URL of the web application (by default, `http://localhost:8888`), and open your default web browser to this URL.
-When Jupyter opens in your browser, you will see the "Notebook Dashboard", which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+When Jupyter opens in your browser, you will see the "Notebook Dashboard", which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server has started.
 Navigate to the `lectures` directory and click on the selected notebook.

 Alternatively, if you do not have installed Anaconda, you may launch the notebooks on-line using